uio-bmi/immuneML/docs/source/developer_docs/caching.rst

 We recommend applying caching to methods which are computationally expensive and may be called multiple times in the same way.
 For example, encoders are a good target for caching as they may take long to compute and can be called multiple times on the same data when combined with different ML methods.
-But ML methods typically do not require caching, as you would want to apply ML methods with different parameters or to differently encoded data.
+ML methods typically do not require caching, as you would want to fit ML methods with different parameters or to differently encoded data.

 Any method call in immuneML can be cached as follows: